 Hackers are increasingly launching phishing attacks via SMS and social media.
 Games and dating apps introduce yet another attack vector.
-However, current deep learning-based phishing detection applications are not applicable to mobile devices due to the computational burden.
+However, current deep learning-based phishing detection applications do not apply to mobile devices due to the computational burden.
 We propose a lightweight phishing detection algorithm that distinguishes phishing from legitimate websites solely from URLs to be used in mobile devices.
 As a baseline performance, we apply Artificial Neural Networks (ANNs) to URL-based and HTML-based website features.
 A model search results in 15 ANN models with accuracies >96%, comparable to state-of-the-art approaches.
-Next, we test the performance of deep ANNs on URL-based features only; however, all models perform poorly with the highest accuracy of 86.2%, indicating that URL-based features alone are not adequate to detect phishing websites even with deep ANNs.
+Next, we test the performance of deep ANNs on URLbased features only; however, all models perform poorly with the highest accuracy of 86.2%, indicating that URL-based features alone are not adequate to detect phishing websites even with deep ANNs.
 Since language transformers learn to represent context-dependent text sequences, we hypothesize that they will be able to learn directly from the text in URLs to distinguish between legitimate and malicious websites.
-We apply two state-of-the-art deep transformers (BERT and ELECTRA) for phishing detection.
+We apply three state-of-the-art deep transformers (BERT, ELECTRA, and RoBERTa) for phishing detection.
 Testing custom and standard vocabularies, we find that pre-trained transformers available for immediate use (with fine-tuning) outperform the model trained with the custom URL-based vocabulary.
-Using pre-trained transformers to predict phishing websites from only URLs has four advantages: 1) requires little training time (~8 minutes), 2) is more easily updatable than feature-based approaches because no pre-processing of URLs is required, 3) is safer to use because phishing websites can be predicted without physically visiting the malicious sites and 4) is easily deployable for real-time detection and is applicable to run on mobile devices.
+In addition, we test a thinner BERT transformer which is suitable for lightweight devices like mobiles, called MobileBERT.
+Our results emphasize that evaluation metrics of this model are competitive to other models in this study, yet the testing time is significantly less, making this model a choice for embedding phishing detection algorithms in mobile phones.
+Using pre-trained transformers to predict phishing websites from only URLs has five advantages: 1) requires little training time (230 to 320 s), 2) is more easily updatable than feature-based approaches because no pre-processing of URLs is required, 3) is safer to use because phishing websites can be predicted without physically visiting the malicious sites, 4) is easily deployable for real-time detection and is applicable to run on mobile devices, and 5) using a mobile specific transformer yields comparable performance and predicts 3 times faster than the other transformer models in this study.